-The Supersport, the latest model to be released by Caterham Cars, is the first brand-new addition to the Seven range in two years.
-The Supersport is built to be one of the sportscar’s purest versions ever.
-This road-legal version is a direct derivative of the race car that participates in the Caterham Supersport championship.
-This version has all the performance highlights of the track version but it has received some fine tuning.
+As intended, the new Caterham Supersport is a direct derivative and a road-legal version of the race car that currently participates in the Caterham Supersport championship.
+This street-going version has all the performance highlights of the track version but it has received some fine tuning.

-The Supersport has been installed with a motorsport-honed limited-slip-differential and gearing intended for sports driving.
+Moreover, the new Caterham Supersport has been installed with a motorsport-honed limited-slip-differential and gearing intended for sports driving.
 It has also been given uprated springs and dampers that took inspiration from its race car counterpart.

-The latest Caterham Seven may be designed for the track but it’s meant to be driven on the road too.
-From right out of the factory, the Supersport can cost £22,995.
+The latest Caterham Seven may be designed for the track but it is meant to be driven on the road too.
+From right out of the factory, the Caterham Supersport can cost £22,995.
 But in component form, it can be purchased for £19,995.